indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 You may want to use this feature to help with Access Control.
-If, for example, you have more than one user that you would like to manage an event, you could make a group of Managers for each event and then assign each set to an event as apposed to adding each individual user.
+If, for example, you have more than one user that you would like to manage an event, you could make a group of Managers for each event and then assign each set to an event, as apposed to adding each individual user.

 To create a new group use the *New Group* feature in the *Users